mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zoom-connector.md

 # Zoom meetings Microsoft Graph connector (Preview)

-With the Microsoft Graph connector for Zoom meetings, your organization can index meeting related artifacts, such as transcript, summary and meta data, and allow the owners of meetings to search for such information in Microsoft Copilot and from any Microsoft Search client.
+With the Microsoft Graph connector for Zoom meetings, your organization can index meeting related artifacts such as transcripts, summary and meta data.
+This allows the owners of meetings to search for such information in Microsoft Copilot and from any Microsoft Search client.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Zoom meetings Graph connector.